junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Bobby, Ellen, you stay with Dean.
 Mary and I will go with Sam."
 A deep voice cuts them off from behind the group.

+The crowd silently splits to show the man.

-"John Winchester," Ellen turns to the newcomer, tone icy.
+"John Winchester."
+Ellen turns to him, tone icy.

-Bobby eyes him, expression guarded.
+Bobby eyes him, expression stern.

 A quiet tension simmers in the air.